Colorado Overnight Camp Summer Prep

 Bringing Medications

-If your child takes medication on a regular basis, the medication will be stored in our health center and dispensed by a licensed health professional.
+If your child takes medication regularly, it will be stored in our health center and dispensed by a licensed health professional.
 All medications (both prescription and over-the-counter) must be checked in when you drop off your camper.

 No camper should have any medication with them in their personal belongings.